honey0130/AI-agent/README.md

-# 🎨 NFT Launchpad AI Agent
+# 🎨 NFT Mint AI Agent

 NFT Launchpad AI Agent is a revolutionary AI-driven platform that redefines how creators and collectors interact with NFTs.
 Combining the power of cutting-edge **LLMs (Large Language Models)** and AI-generated art, this agent enables users to create stunning, customized NFTs through conversational interaction and mint them seamlessly on the blockchain.